15framespersecond/Kings_Decree/Events/City on Fire.md

 Ceiling on fire and collapsing, step outside and see the building cave in.

 NOW just outside the building.
-Two pathes, orc or warlock.
+Two paths, orc or [['warlock']].
 We chose warlock she seem well defended.

-Drake
+Drake encounter

 Cobalts stabbing away at a guy, a dead guy.